 How profitable can arbitrage trading be?

-Profitability varies based on market liquidity, transaction speed, and cost management.
+The profitability of an arbitrage strategy varies based on market liquidity, transaction speed, and cost management.
 Arbitrage margins are usually slim, though frequent successful trades could add up over time.

 Is arbitrage trading legal in India?

-Arbitrage trading is legal in India when conducted in accordance with regulations prescribed by the Securities and Exchange Board of India and stock exchanges such as NSE and BSE.
+It is legal in India when conducted in accordance with regulations prescribed by the Securities and Exchange Board of India and stock exchanges such as NSE and BSE.
 Any manipulative or misleading practices remain prohibited under securities laws.

 Do I need a special license to trade arbitrage in India?